Coen Hemker: Career at Maastricht University

 In the early 1980s, the economic outlook in the Netherlands was negative and Maastricht University was not yet perceived to be a fully qualified university by other universities and the political establishment and there was fear of budget cuts or even the disestablishment of the institute.
 Hemker put his own name forward for the position of rector magnifici of Maastricht University to strengthen the scientific profile of the university.
 Hemker has stated he took the opportunity to show the importance of research at a time when the university was focused on education.
-The university board of directors, led by Rob van den Biggelaar, did not look favourably upon his nomination.
+The university board of directors, led by Rob van den Biggelaar, did not look favorably upon his nomination.
 As the college of deans supported Hemker he obtained the position and served as rector from 1982 to 1984.
 Six months after laying down his position as rector Hemker was asked by Wim Deetman the Dutch Minister of Education and Sciences to become chairman of the university board of directors.
 He declined as he wanted to focus on his research.

 After 1984 he took a sabbatical and became a visiting professor at the Paris Descartes University, Pierre and Marie Curie University and the Collège de France in Paris.
 During 1988 he started working full-time at Maastricht University again.
 In 1995 he academically clashed with one of his colleagues in such a way that the matter was brought before the university board.
 Hemker was subsequently reprimanded for not having separated his own business venture sufficiently from his work in the faculty.
 Hemker subsequently stated that he had been too lax with his administrative obligations.
 He was an affiliate professor of internal medicine at Mount Sinai School of Medicine between 1995 and 2005.
 Hemker officially retired from Maastricht University in 1999.
 The Hemker Fund was established in his name to promote scholarship into thrombosis and hemostasis.
 In 2009 a lecture hall at Maastricht University was named after him.
 During his career Hemker was (co-)promotor of 70 PhD's, including that of his own father when he was 70 years old.